jasp-stats/jaspDescriptives/inst/help/Descriptives.md

 ### Statistics
 - Central Tendency (only for continuous variables):
   - Mode: Mode of the data points; if more than one mode exists, only the first is reported.
+For nominal and ordinal data, the mode is the most frequent observed value.
+For continuous data, the mode is the value with highest density estimate (see 'Distribution Plots' -> 'Display density').
+If a footnote about multimodality for continuous variables is reported, we recommend visualizing the data to check for multimodality.
   - Median: Median of the data points.
   - Mean: Arithmetic mean of the data points
 - Percentile Values: